-Raised in sunny San Antonio, Texas, I completed my bachelor’s degree in Music at Brown University in 2017.
-My undergraduate capstone project, titled “Jazz Behind the Iron Curtain,” centered on the development of jazz scenes across the Soviet Union and Eastern Bloc, highlighting the geographical range and pervasiveness of jazz activity.
-In particular, I examined the contributions of key jazz musicians working in St. Petersburg, Moscow, Tallinn, Warsaw, Baku, and Novosibirsk.
+Raised in sunny San Antonio, Texas, I completed my bachelor’s degree in Music at Brown University in 2017, with equivalent minors in computer engineering and computer science.
+My undergraduate capstone project analyzed the development of jazz scenes across the Soviet Union and Eastern Bloc, focusing on the cities of St. Petersburg, Moscow, Tallinn, Warsaw, Baku, and Novosibirsk.
 My research on Soviet jazz continued into my graduate studies at UC Berkeley and became the topic of my master’s exam.
+Drawing on my background in programming, I created several computer-generated models of Soviet jazz scenes, which I have presented at various conferences.
+I remain committed to furthering connections between the digital humanities and ethnomusicology.

 “Soviet Jazz on American Vinyl: The Politics of Record Circulation.”
-To be delivered at the joint American Musicological Society (AMS) and Society for Music Theory (SMT) Conference on the joint Cold War and Musicology Study Group and Post-1945 Music Analysis Interest Group panel “Mediating the Cold War.”
-November 5-8, 2020
+Delivered at the joint American Musicological Society (AMS) and Society for Music Theory (SMT) Conference on the joint Cold War and Musicology Study Group and Post-1945 Music Analysis Interest Group panel “Mediating the Cold War.”
+November 5-8, 2020.

 “Echoes of the Tsar: Musical Narratives of the White Russian Diaspora in San Francisco.”
 To be delivered at “Symposium: Music and Politics in the 1930s” at the University of Melbourne in Melbourne, Australia.
 December 7-8, 2019.